A Guide: How To Make And Sell Your Own Merch

 • Understanding your audience's demographics, preferences, and behavior

 By taking time to understand who your customers are and what they want from their shopping experience, you can better ensure you are creating the best merch for your customer base that’s appealing and meets their expectations.
-And, as an added bonus, by zeroing in on your target market, you will have an easier time with your marketing and branding endeavors.
+And, as an added bonus, by honing in on your target market, you will have an easier time with your marketing and branding endeavors.

 Photo courtesy of Anti Social Club